ONSdigital/dp/training/architecture/12_FACTOR_APP_PRINCIPLES.md

 ### 6. Processes

 ### 7. Port binding
+We export HTTP as a service by binding to a port (generally the `BIND_ADDR` environment variable).
+We keep track of [port allocations](https://github.com/ONSdigital/dp-setup/blob/develop/PORTS.md).

 ### 8. Concurrency
 ### 9. Disposability
+- We use [Nomad](https://www.nomadproject.io/) to manage our running services.
+We can easily stop, move and restart apps.
+If needed, we can also re-deploy apps in Concourse.
+- Gracefully shutting down services.
+[Example code](https://github.com/ONSdigital/dp-bulletin-api/blob/142a6adf7a2897221f648af2a9854c26d5830622/service/service.go#L71).

 ### 10. Dev/prod parity

 ### 11. Logs
 ### 12. Admin processes

+### Where we could improve

 ## Next steps